h-yung/trip-organizer/README.md

 -   [x] Fix visual problems. **Ish?** Mobile only.
 -   [ ] Data entry.
 -   [ ] Clean up SCSS /repetitiveness.
+-   [x] Timeline view for activities.
+Could be a nicer at-a-glance thing although I like the AG Grid functionality.
+Why not both.

 Bonus round:

+-   [ ] Let user make a new trip.
+Set up some invite workflow... after better authentication.
+-   [ ] Speaking of which, the user retrieval needs a bit more specificity.
 -   [ ] User avatar/username selection (user item).
 Get req only for now.
 -   [ ] Update graphics.
 -   [ ] Integrate better with Google maps.